“I want to show youth what they’re capable of.”

 “Ray is my hero,” says John.
 “I’m very proud of what he’s accomplished in his personal life, in his career.
 And he is an amazing person… He genuinely has a very good heart, and everything that he gives, he’s doing it for a cause.”

 For Ray, the most important cause is inspiring people across the world to take action that will help improve the quality of life for everyone.
-“I want to show youth what they’re capable of,” says Ray.
+“I want to show youth what they’re capable of,” he says.
 “Seven years prior to running across the Sahara, I was a pack-a-day smoker.
 But then I ran across the Sahara desert.
 It shows that as human beings, we totally underestimate what we’re capable of.”

 * * *